adamsilver/fdpb/00-introduction.md

 Whatever we build, in the end, it's about the users.
 I don't want to leave a single person behind.
 The web is for everyone.
 Therefore, I can't think of a better set of principles than those written by  Heydon Pickering and Heni Swan of Paciello Group[^].
 Interestingly, only one of the seven principles pertains to accessibility.
 The other ones are just *good* design.
 They're laid out below:

-1. **Provide comparable experience**.
+1. **Provide a comparable experience**.
 Ensure your interface provides a comparable experience for all so people can accomplish tasks in a way that suits their needs without undermining the quality of the content.
 2. **Consider situation**.
 People use your interface in different situations.
 Make sure your interface delivers a valuable experience to people regardless of their circumstances.
 3. **Be consistent**.
 Use familiar conventions and apply them consistently.
 4. **Give control**.
 Ensure people are in control.
 People should be able to access and interact with content in their preferred way.